 Come on, ask it.
-Believe me, you are not the first one to ask it and no one would call you a fool if you ask it.
-In fact, it is a very genuine question.
+You are not the first one to ask it, and no one would call you a fool if you request it.
+It is a very genuine question.
 Oh!
 You are asking, “Why is WordPress free?”
 Bingo!
 We are going to tackle this very question in this article.
 It is natural to ask why something is free and especially when that something is as good as WordPress.
-Believe me, I was a skeptic too in the beginning.
-Now that I have worked on so many WordPress related projects, I can get what you really mean.
+Believe me, and I was a skeptic, too, in the beginning.
+Now that I have worked on so many WordPress related projects, I can get what you mean.
 “What’s the catch?” can be yet another way to express this skepticism.

 Let’s dig into it.

 This is the first thing you should know about WordPress: There are two distinct entities – WordPress.com and WordPress.org

 Before getting started, you should know these two.
 This article about the difference between WordPress.com and WordPress.org will make it clear for you.

 To tell the long tale in a short time, WordPress.com offers hosting for websites created using WordPress (the open-source software).
 On the other hand, WordPress.org offers WordPress – the open-source software – for free download.
 Plus, it is a place for WordPress themes, plugins and community interaction.

 You can know more about WordPress in this short article.
 It will give you an idea about the WordPress software and the benefits of using it.